Eye emergency department

 Find us

-If you need to visit eye casualty or the eye unit, please park in the blue car park at Southampton General.
+If you need to visit eye emergency or the eye unit, please park in the blue car park at Southampton General.

 The department is located behind Ronald McDonald House, at the bottom of the ambulance slope.
 There is also a pick up and drop off point located outside the eye unit.